 Repeat the Okonomiyaki frying steps until all four pancakes are ready.

 How to Make Okonomiyaki Sauce

-Meanwhile, in a small bowl, mix the oyster sauce, ketchup, and Worcestershire sauce together.
+Meanwhile, in a small bowl, mix the oyster sauce, ketchup, and Worcestershire sauce together and stir until combined.

 Pro Tip: If you have a squeeze bottle, you can shake them together in the bottle, to make it easier to drizzle over the pancakes later.

 Japanese Pancakes Toppings